Shawn Krosnick (she/her), PI

 Cassandra Fink, Master’s student, Graduated Fall 2024

 Cassandra’s research focused on a species complex containing Lilium formosanum (Formosa Lily), Lilium philippinense (Benguet lily), and Lilium longiflorum (Easter lily).
 Taxa in this complex appear to be rapidly naturalizing across the Southeast and exhibit characters that could make them potentially invasive.
 However, it is unclear which species are present in the United States and whether they are hybridizing with one another as they spread.
-My study focuses on reproductive and floral phenology, pollination mechanisms, seed dispersal, and genetic relationships among this group in the United States.
+Her study focused on reproductive and floral phenology, pollination mechanisms, seed dispersal, and genetic relationships among this group in the United States.

 Brittany McGuire, Master’s student, Graduated Fall 2022